Plug-in electric vehicle: Production plug-in electric vehicles available

 Ranking next is BYD Auto with more than 529,000 plug-in passenger cars delivered in China through December 2018.
 Its Qin plug-in hybrid is the company's top selling model with almost 137,000 units sold in China through December 2018.
 As of December 2018, the BMW Group had sold more than 356,000 plug-in cars since inception of the BMW i3, accounting for global sales its BMW i cars, BMW iPerformance plug-in hybrid models, and MINI brand plug-ins.

 BYD Auto ended 2015 as the world's best selling manufacturer of highway legal light-duty plug-in electric vehicles, with 61,722 units sold, followed by Tesla, with 50,580 units.
 BYD was again the world's top selling plug-in car manufacturer in 2016, with 101,183 units delivered, one more time followed again by Tesla with 76,243 units.
 In 2017 BYD ranked for the third consecutive year as the global top plug-in car manufacturer with 113,669 units delivered.
 BAIC ranked second with 104,520 units.
 The BAIC EC-Series all-electric city car ranked as the world's top selling plug-in car in 2017 with 78,079 units sold in China.

 After 10 years in the market, Tesla was the world's top selling plug-in passenger car manufacturer in 2018, both as a brand and by automotive group, with 245,240 units delivered and a market share of 12% of all plug-in cars sold globally in 2018.
 BYD Auto ranked second with 227,152 plug-in passenger cars sold worldwide, representing a market share of 11%.

+In 2025, BYD Auto surpassed Tesla with 2.26 million units sold that year while Tesla reported 1.63 million sold, representing a 9% decrease from 2024.
+Tesla faces additional competition from Chinese technology firm Xiaomi Corp, which aims to take Tesla on in the luxury electric vehicle market.
+In January 2026, the Xiaomi YU7 SUV outsold the Tesla Model Y with 37,869 units sold against Tesla's 16,845 Model Y vehicles.